2dots1line/2dots1line/scripts/GUIDES/COMPUTE_ENGINE_DEPLOYMENT.md

 **IMPORTANT**: The most important verification is to **create a new user account** via the sign-up page and test the login and chat functionality.
 The commands above only verify that the services are running, not that they are working together correctly.
 See the "Post-Deployment Verification" section below for more detailed checks.

+**CRITICAL**: After deployment, you must verify that Socket.IO connections are working for real-time features like HRT seed entities.
+See the "Socket.IO Connection Verification" section below.

 ## Post-Deployment Verification (Data Consistency)

 After creating a new user (e.g., `test@example.com`), you can use these commands on the VM to verify that the data has been correctly written to the databases, adapting them from the `DATA_CONSISTENCY_CHECK_GUIDE.md`.